RoyZhengGao/edge2vec/README.md

-# Bipartite-Tools
+# edge2evc
-A tool for testing community detection algorithms on bipartite projected networks.
+The open source code for our edge2vec paper.

 To install on Linux run: